-This section describes WreckWatch (White et al., 2010), which is an open-source mobile application we built on the Android smartphone platform to detect automobile accidents.
+This section describes WreckWatch (White et al., 2010), which is an open-source1 mobile application we built on the Android smartphone platform to detect automobile accidents.
 We use WreckWatch as a case study throughout this paper to demonstrate key complexities of predicting the power consumption of mobile software architectures.
 As shown in Figure 1, WreckWatch operates by (1) monitoring smartphone sensors (such as GPS receivers and accelerometers) for sudden acceleration/deceleration events that are indicative of an accident.
 Data about the event are then (2) uploaded to a remote server over HTTP where first-responders and/or other motorists can access the information via a web browser or Android client.
-WreckWatch allows bystanders (3) to upload images of the accident to the same web server, thereby reducing time required by first-responders to arrive and increasing the information they possess before arriving at the scene.
+WreckWatch allows bystanders (3) to upload images of the accident to the same web server, thereby increasing the information first-responders possess before arriving at the scene.